 We keep hearing radio ad campaigns teaching people to come up with more secure passwords or to avoid clicking suspicious links, which lead to identity theft or worse.
 The bottom line is the number of people aware of the importance of data privacy increases daily.
 Your website can’t be stuck on the unsafe side of the fence either.
 You risk losing potential customers.
 In the long run, business sales and financial flow might get crippled if you ignore the issue.
 While website security is a whole other story, there’s one quick thing you should do to make your website more secure than ever.

-It’s understandable you might not be savvy in using his new website right after the launch.
-It’s a no-brainer!
-We equip him with a brand new tool that he is yet to master.
-That doesn’t mean he should be left alone on this journey.
+It’s understandable you might not be savvy in using a new website right after the launch.
 It’s a common mistake to abandon the client after the website gets published.
-For this reason, we ensure we’re only an e-mail or a phone call away from you.
+For this reason, we ensure we’re only one message away.
 As we always say… we don’t work for the client.
-Instead, we work with the client.
-It’s teamwork which makes the entire experience joyful, successful and beneficial.
+Instead, we work with the client using our collaborative process.
+Teamwork makes the entire experience joyful, successful and beneficial.

 Plus, we are of the opinion that releasing a website is exactly where the real adventure begins.
 Once we put it to work, we can tweak it as we go.
-The research provides theoretical answers to hypothetical questions, but the real truth can be observed in the live traffic.
-Many people don’t realise it, but a website is forever on-going work, but darn, isn’t it rewarding!
+Our workshops provide theoretical answers to hypothetical questions, but the real truth can be observed in live traffic.
+Many people don’t realise it, but developing a website is a never-ending project.
+But darn, is it rewarding!

 The extensiveness of the research can only take you that far.
 Learning about the targeted audience, business goals and identifying requirements before the build is a critical phase.
 However, it’s for nought if the results don’t confirm the assumptions.